inkstitch/inkstitch/collections/_docs/en/001-003-basic-usage.md

 * Select all objects (`Ctrl+A`)
 * `Path > Object to Path` or `Ctrl+Alt+C`.<br>

-**Info:** Objects that are not of "path" type, are ignored by InkStitch.
+**Info:** Objects that are not of "path" type, are ignored by Ink/Stitch.
 {: .notice--warning }

 ## Step 3 - Parametrize SVG Path for Embroidery

 * Select at least one object.
-* Open `Extensions > Ink/Stitch > Params` and play with them.
+* Open `Extensions > Ink/Stitch > English > Params` and play with them.
 * For now, just accept the defaults or close without saving.

 ## Step 4 - Create the Embroidery File

 You can either create a stitch file for a selection of objects or for all path objects.

-To create an embroidery file for the whole design:
+Create an embroidery file for the whole design:

-* Click into some empty space (in order to deselect)
+* Click into some empty space (in order to deselect) or select the objects that you want to output
 * Run `Extensions > Ink/Stitch > English > Embroider...`
 * Select the right file format for your machine
 * Type a directory name where you want to save your output files.
   E.g. `C:\Users\%USERNAME%\Documents` on Windows.
   Ink/Stitch will remember this information.

 ## Step 5 - Inspect in Inkscape